-When the Arizona Wildcats hired Lute Olson as coach in 1983, they literally have seen eye-to-eye with the UCLA Bruins.
+When the Arizona Wildcats hired Lute Olson as coach in 1983, they literally have seen eye-to-eye with the mighty UCLA Bruins of whom John Wooden made one of the bluebloods of college basketball.

-With the competition so very close, Arizona and UCLA comprise one of the best rivalries in college basketball.
+With the competition very close, Arizona and UCLA comprise one of the best rivalries in college basketball.
+The Bruins are 52-46 against Arizona in Pac-10/12 games with the Wildcats winning four of the last five meetings after UCLA put together a six-game winning streak.

-In the 1960s and most of the 1970s, no program could dream to challenge the UCLA dominance that John Wooden achieved in Westwood, Calif.
+In the 1960s and most of the 1970s, no program could dream to challenge the UCLA dominance that Wooden achieved at Westwood, Calif.
 The Bruins won 10 national titles and advanced to 10 consecutive Final Fours under Wooden.

-Three years after Wooden retired in 1975, Arizona and ASU joined the conference.
+Three years after Wooden retired in 1975, Arizona and Arizona State joined the conference.
 Five years after that, in 1983, Arizona’s version of Wooden, the Hall of Famer Olson, changed the landscape of West Coast basketball.

 “Coach Olson’s teams are always fundamentally sound, but equally important is his ability to get outstanding individuals to work into the team concept. … He has both the love and respect of all who know him well and the respect of all those who understand the great sport of basketball,” Wooden is quoted as saying in Olson’s book Lute!: The Seasons of My Life.